-The total mass of chlorine used in the treatment process decreased by approximately 10 percent when compared to 2018.
-Dosage of treated water distributed to customers remained relatively unchanged from 2018.
-The decrease in chlorine matches the decrease in total flow of 10%.
+The total mass of chlorine used in the treatment process decreased by approximately 6 percent when compared to 2019.
+Dosage of treated water distributed to customers decreased by 8 percent from 2019.

 3.6 Other Organic and Inorganic Testing:

 Analyses of approximately 70 additional organic and inorganic parameters in the treated water are required at various frequencies.
 The majority of those substances, listed as Schedules 23 and 24 in O.Reg.170/03, must be tested at least annually.
 Testing for nitrite, nitrate, THMs, and HAAs is required quarterly, while sodium and fluoride must be tested once every five years.
 The results of those analyses are summarized in Tables 6 and 7.